-Sunday saw over one million revelers brave the typical London weather as the queen led more than 1,000 vessels -- from kayaks to gondolas ? down a seven-mile stretch of the River Thames.
-Organizers wanted to recreate something out of an 18th century painting by Giovanni Canaletto, depicting a similar Thames River pageant from the days when Britain's imperial might stretched across the world.
+Sunday saw more than a million revelers brave the typical London weather as the queen led more than 1,000 vessels -- from kayaks to gondolas -- down a seven-mile stretch of the River Thames.
+Organizers wanted to recreate something out of an 18th-century painting by Giovanni Canaletto, depicting a similar Thames River pageant from the days when Britain's imperial might stretched across the world.

-"We're British; we queue in the rain from 6 o'clock in the morning and stand here and watch thousands of ships go by and just support our Queen to say thank for being amazing, amazing monarch," said one spectator.
+"We're British; we queue in the rain from 6 o'clock in the morning and stand here and watch thousands of ships go by and just support our queen to say thank for being amazing, amazing monarch," one spectator said.

 The queen wore a silver and white dress and matching coat in her flotilla.
 Prince William was on hand with his wife, the Duchess of Cambridge, Kate Middleton, who wore a red Alexander McQueen dress.
 William's brother, Prince Harry, was also among senior royals who joined the queen.
 The ceremony ended with a damp fireworks display over Tower Bridge.

-This afternoon 10,000 people will gather in the gardens of Buckingham Palace for a jubilee picnic, as Britons continue to celebrate 60 years on the throne for the lady who lives here.
+About 10,000 people will gather this afternoon in the gardens of Buckingham Palace for a Jubilee picnic, as Britons continue to celebrate 60 years on the throne for the lady who lives here.
 Paul McCartney and Elton John are to sing before the queen in a spectacular concert taking place on a stage erected especially for the event out in front of the palace.

 The Diamond Jubilee is a celebration of the queen who took the throne in 1952 at the age of 25 after the death of her father, King George VI.